 The error in 6.20.3 that the planned reader misspells the name of the store is possible but highly unlikely in Ada since all objects must be declared and typed and the existence of two objects with almost identical names and compatible types (for assignment) in the same scope would be readily detectable.

-C.20.2 Guidance to Language Users
+6.19.2 Guidance to Language Users

 Use Ada compilers that detect and generate compiler warnings for unused variables or use static analysis tools to detect such problems.

-C.21 Unused Variable [YZS]
+6.20 Unused Variable [YZS]

-C.21.1 Applicability to language
+6.20.1 Applicability to language

 This vulnerability exists in Ada as described in section 6.21, although Ada compilers do exist that detect and generate compiler warnings for unused variables.

-C.21.2 Guidance to language users
+6.20.2 Guidance to language users

 Do not declare variables of the same type with similar names.
 Use distinctive identifiers and the strong typing of Ada (for example through declaring specific types such as Pig_Counter is range 0 ..
 1000; rather than just Pig: Integer;) to reduce the number of variables of the same type.